-The most incredible part of this post was the recording on Leanne confronting her abuser.
+The most incredible part of this post was the recording of Leanne confronting her abuser.
 If you haven’t heard this recording, please do so.
-Since the call was made in Mississippi to another Mississippi number, it is mega; since Mississippi is a one party consent state.
+Since the call was made in Mississippi to another Mississippi number, it is mega; since Mississippi is a one-party consent state.

 The rest of the story.

 I had never posted audio of a private conversation before and was a bit hesitant.
 However, the conversation is remarkable.
 Leanne doesn’t let Raggy get away with anything.

 Why don’t the YouTube links to Uncle Raggy’s *ukulele lessons* work?